-- 1. Uniform shop: The School runs a uniform shop which is open twice a week. - 2.
+- 1. Uniform shop: Please enquire at Front Office - 2.
 Pre-order items: The school operates a pre-order system for a range of clothing not stocked in the Uniform Shop. - 3.
 Items, which comply with the School Dress Code, may be purchased outside the School. - 4.
-The school conducts a second hand uniform shop which is also open twice a week - 5.
+The school conducts a second hand uniform shop.
+Please inquire at Front Office - 5.
 Second hand clothing sales are held periodically throughout the year.